spsforks/QB64-Wiki/_HIDE.md

 ## Example(s)

+## Example(s)
-*Example:* Subprogram that displays long and short filenames using the DIR /X option (WindowsNT or above) in SCREEN 12:
+ Subprogram that displays long and short filenames using the DIR /X option (WindowsNT or above) in SCREEN 12:

 ```vb